 The productive result – composed by the productive means proportionally lesser consumption; mass force delivering faster results.

 In this paper, the analyses shall be concentrating on cooperative and collective aspects for themselves.
-In addition to these dimensions, it is still necessary to briefly aboard the historical development of the cooperation category to indicate your current position.
-At the feudal mode of production, following the prevailing characteristics of subsistence production, the cooperation is pretty rudimentary.
-That is, in so far as the subjects realized basic subsistence activities, needed or used any type of assistance, the cooperation was present.
-However, the simple labor nature combined with the geographical and social structure of fief did not demand the development of more complex cooperation forms.
-So, it took over their simplest characteristics, manifesting in a manner very close to the "mutual assistance".
+However, in addition to these dimensions, it is still necessary to briefly aboard the historical development of the cooperation category to indicate its current position.
+At the feudal mode of production, following the prevailing characteristics of subsistence production, cooperation is pretty rudimentary.
+When the subjects realized basic subsistence activities that demand or use any type of assistance, the cooperation was present.
+However, the simple labor nature combined with the fief's geographical and social structure did not demand more complex cooperation forms development.
+So, it took over their most rudimentary characteristics, manifesting in a manner very close to the "mutual assistance".
 Therefore, this kind of cooperation can be called natural cooperation.

-At the begin of capitalist production, in the manufacturing stage, cooperation occurs by simple juxtaposition of many workers doing the same and only task that provide a "production on a larger scale, but [without being] no way fixed feature of a particular time" (Marx 1996, 451) and the cooperation assumes the configuration called simple cooperation.
-In the next stage, the big industry, the largest use of machines in the labor process technically orients the labor division and, during this period, labor cooperation can be called simple technical cooperation.
+At the beginning of capitalist production, in the manufacturing stage, cooperation occurs by simple juxtaposition of many workers doing the same and only task that provide a "production on a larger scale, but [without being] no way fixed feature of a particular time" (Marx 1996, 451) and the cooperation assumes the configuration called simple cooperation.
+In the next stage, the big industry, the most extensive use of machines in the labor process technically orients the labor division and, during this period, labor cooperation can be called simple technical cooperation.

-At the next moment, the scientific organization of labor and production thoroughly examined the labor process pursuit of cost reduction and maximize the surplus-value extraction.
-Thus, the cooperation follows the technical expansion beyond the labor specific tasks and can be called expanded technical cooperation.
-In the following stage, the lean production replaces the serial production employing the application of new microelectronic technologies, the cooperation also assumed characteristics based on the use of (and in a permeated environment by) information technologies and communication and computational tools.
+At the next moment, the scientific organization of labor and production thoroughly examined the labor process pursuit the cost reduction and maximizing the surplus-value extraction.
+Thus, the cooperation follows the technical expansion beyond the specifics labor tasks and can be called expanded technical cooperation.
+In the following stage, the lean production replaces the serial production employing new microelectronic technologies; the cooperation also assumed characteristics based on the use of (and in a permeated environment by) information technologies and communication and computational tools.
 In this step, the cooperation can be called sophisticated cooperation.

+To summarize, the interest of capital absorbed the process of cooperation and the technical knowledge about the work and transformed it in the way that best made it possible to extract added value from the collective workforce.
+Among other things, this allowed the techniques of labor division and, later, the installment of work to become the predominant means of organization and control over work.
+Thus, cooperation was not replaced or overcome by the labor division, but rather the techniques of labor division changed the characteristics of cooperation at work within the capitalist mode of production, allowing increasing levels of extraction of added value to be achieved (Marx, 1996; Mészáros, 2016).

-To summarize, one can see that the forms of cooperation came with the development of the productive forces and the labor organization.
-The contemporary evolution of information and communication technologies change the way society organizes the time notion and labor activities.
-This technology allows the application of ever-greater levels of "virtualization" in the labor process, whether in local or global scale and can be used to fade the physical limits of time and space work, as also, combined with the international quality standards, to distance control any part of a production chain without major difficulties (Antunes and Alves 2004; Chesnais 1996; Faria 2009).
+So, one can see that the forms of cooperation came with the productive forces and the labor organization development.
+Also, the contemporary evolution of information and communication technologies changes the way society organizes time and labor activities.
+This technology allows the application of ever-greater levels of "virtualization" in the labor process, whether on a local or a global scale, and can be used to fade the physical limits of time and space work, as also combined with the international quality standards, to distance control any part of a production chain without significant difficulties (Antunes and Alves 2004; Chesnais 1996; Faria 2009).